Alternative Assets to Explore in 2021

 - Trees crops (i.e. stone fruits, citrus fruits, tree nuts, apples and pears)

 The bottom line: Since farmland tends to be stable, more speculative types of real estate investments (i.e. value-add equity or development; projects in emerging Tier II markets; niche asset types like cannabis facilities) would be a good supplement for any investor looking to balance solid yields with upside potential.

 Private real estate investing is an established alternative asset.
 As we’ve explored at length, online passive real estate investing (often referred to as “real estate crowdfunding”) presents an alternative to traditional modes of real estate investing, with lower barriers to entry.

 Though we can’t claim to be totally unbiased, our belief that online passive real estate investing provides downside protection, and better portfolio diversification, has been well-supported by the literature³.
 Relative to equity crowdfunding and cryptocurrency investing, private real estate investing (via a platform like EQUITYMULTIPLE) provides more historical precedent for consistent yield, the backing of a tangible asset with inherent worth, and low correlations with public markets.

-All three asset classes discussed above may be worth at least some small exposure for investors who are not overly risk-averse, and seek greater portfolio diversification.
-With its historical precedent for low volatility, stable cash flows and relatively strong performance during downturns, private real estate should factor much more into most investor’s portfolios than the other alternative investments discussed here.
-Fore more on modern portfolio theory and asset allocation in the context of modern alternative asset investing, please review this article.
+The asset classes discussed above may be worth at least some small exposure for investors who are not overly risk-averse, and seek greater portfolio diversification.
+In particular, self-directed accredited investors should now give greater consideration to private commercial real estate and farmland, due to these asset classes’ historical precedent for low volatility, stable cash flows, and relatively strong performance during downturns.

 Was this content useful?